Jothi00/szpricky/README.md

 ### 🤳 About Me

-- 👨‍💻 Programmer and problem solver since birth.
+- 👨‍💻 Programmer and problem solver since birth, pursuing a career in IT.
 - 👨‍🎓 Studying software development at **Munster Technological University**.
 - 🇭🇺 From Budapest, Hungary.
 - 🇮🇪 Currently living in Ireland.